jakefair97/prework-study-guide/README.md

 ## Description

-This study guide was cretaed for boot camp students who were going through the Prework.
+This study guide was created for boot camp students who were going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript

 ## Installation